 What can you do to achieve the goal?

-• Be responsible for the design, implementation, maintenance of IT infrastructure elements
+• Be responsible for the design, implementation, and maintenance of IT infrastructure elements

 • Proactively work on measures to bring in more agile processes

-• Work on streamlining employee operations and create work efficiencies
+• Work on streamlining employee operations and creating work efficiencies

 8. Focus on Increased Collaboration